scdzlch/GuangLun2000.github.io/index.md

 ## Research Interests

-- Internet of Everything
-- Cyber-Physical System
+- Computer Vision
-- Industrial Informatics
+- Object Detection
-- Applied Machine Learning
+- Multiple Object Track

 My current research focuses on practical problems that artificial intelligence faces in real life.
 My interests are on the **Deep Learning** and its applications in **Computer Vision**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.